 Cosmetology applicants must have completed the ninth grade.
 They must meet the requirements for vocational applicants.
-Students accepted in the cosmetology program may enroll at the quarterly registration or at designated times throughout the quarter.
+Students accepted in the cosmetology program may enroll at the quarterly registration.

 Veteran and veterans dependents receiving veterans educational benefits, must provide transcripts (high school and college, if applicable) of all education beyond the seventh grade level.